Before you start

 If you’re using the direct X43 service to Brecon, the village of Tretower is a short distance from Crickhowell along the A40.
 A short walk of around from the bus stop will bring you to Tretower Court and Castle.
 While the castle is now in ruins, the impressive fortified manor house, once home to powerful local families, is one of the best-preserved in Wales.
 Inside, rooms have been restored to how they would have looked in the 15th century, from the luxurious living quarters to the busy kitchens.

-Tretower Castle tower.
+Tretower Castle tower and countryside.

 stone building with lawn and benches.